More information on counselling

 What does a Time to Change Champion do?

-As a Time to Change Champion, I help change the way people think and act about mental ill health, by having open conversations and aiming to reduce stigma.
-Time to Change is a group led by mental health charity's Mind and Rethink Mental Illness.
-I also organise therapeutic events to get people talking on the yearly Time to Talk Day in February.
+Unfortunately the Time to Change campaign closed at the end of March 2021.
+I became a Time to Change Champion, to help change the way people think and act about mental ill health, by having open conversations and aiming to reduce stigma.
+Time to Change was a group led by mental health charity's Mind and Rethink Mental Illness.
+I now raise awareness during the annual World Mental Health Day on 10th October and at other times using social media, and occasionally organise therapeutic events to get people talking on the yearly Time to Talk Day in February.

 Have you got an example of how you work with clients?